OpsMx/standard-isd-gitops/README.md

 - `kubectl -n opsmx-isd logs isd-spinnaker-halyard-0 -c create-halyard-local`

 ## Check the installation
+13. If you enabled new Insights feature in step 5, please follow the post installation steps listed [here] (https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)
-13. Access ISD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.
+14. Access ISD using the URL specified in the values.yaml in step 5 in a browser such as Chrome.
-14. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.
+15. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.

 ## Switch from OpenLDAP to Saml
 1. Document to update from OpenLDAP to Saml can be found [here](https://docs.google.com/document/d/1y1xpMFq5fm5oqS83Bk62msM9VzdIr5kAcH_j2sNrmCw/edit#)